Find Your Perfect School

-The Police Officer and Detective career paths are connected in many ways, as both primarily focus on protecting the public.
+The Police Officer or Detective career paths are connected in many ways, as both primarily focus on protecting the public.
 They are admirable positions that provide a sense of accomplishment, service to others, lucrative pay, and plenty of chances for promotions.

 Many young children have had dreams of being Police Officers someday; although, the job can be perilous and stressful.
 In the “grown-up” real world, it’s not as easy as you may think!
 If you are interested (and determined), check out the information below to reach your career goal in law enforcement.